turingschool/curriculum/source/projects/contact_manager.markdown

          http://ADJECTIVE-WORD-NUMBER.heroku.com deployed to Heroku
 {% endterminal %}

-Refresh your browser and you should see the Rails splash screen.
-Click "About your application's environment" again, and...wait, what happened?
-When your app is running on Heroku it's in *production* mode, so you'll see a default error message.
-Don't worry, everything should be running fine.
+Refresh your browser and you should see the Rails 404 page: "The page you were looking for doesn't exist".

 Now we're ready to actually build our app!